Rugby Road cycle route, Binley Woods

 The proposed scheme is part of our programme of new cycle routes to enable more people to cycle for short local journeys, helping to tackle congestion, improve air quality, reduce carbon emissions, and support physical activity.

-It is anticipated the scheme will be built in early 2024.
 The new route will help improve connections between Binley Woods and Coventry.

 Scheme description